davidd-55/sNNake/index.md

 :-------------------------:|:-------------------------:
 ![Border Not Represented](https://user-images.githubusercontent.com/19896216/144362121-37ca6e39-2698-4f48-95cb-16f3c3a31541.png)  |  ![Border Represented](https://user-images.githubusercontent.com/19896216/144362184-c0061707-abb6-443e-83f6-a9c8ac35f123.png)

-To test which representation worked better, we ran 18 experiments (9 using DQN algorithm and 9 using the A2C algorithm) where the border was **not** represented followed by the same 18 experiments where the border **was** represented.
+To test which representation worked better, we ran 18 experiments on a 5x5 game board (9 using DQN algorithm and 9 using the A2C algorithm) where the border was **not** represented followed by the same 18 experiments where the border **was** represented.
 We hypothesized that a representation of the border would allow the model to get a more accurate understanding of the state at which the snake fails.
 The average of the mean scores, the median scores, and the high scores for each experiment can be found in the following table:

 #### Average scores across different board representations